A little bit of progress has been made on the Melon shawl.

 Finished Size - 36"

-I'm sure people already know about it, so I won't go on too much.
+Named Christmas Hybrid because the yarn was a "Christmas present" to myself, and because it's red.
+Not just red, crazy red.
+The Seamless Hybrid is a recipe, not a strict pattern, but I'm sure people already know about it, so I won't go on too much.
 It really is seamless, though there is some grafting involved, but I love to graft - I think it's great fun.

-re-knit the back saddle and get rid of a few stitches by knitting two of the body stitches with one saddle stitch (this probably makes no sense, sorry), because the back ended up sort of bubbly.
+I had to re-knit the back saddle and get rid of a few stitches by knitting two of the body stitches with one saddle stitch (this probably makes no sense, sorry), because the back ended up sort of bubbly.
 A little steam from the iron helped to fix that as well.
 I didn't fully block this sweater, but just steamed it a bit, which was enough to relax it a bit and make the decrease seams around the top look better.

 I added shaping in the waist to get rid of about 5 inches, so it fits me pretty well.
 I don't like the collar, but I will do something with that one day when I have the energy to rip it all out again.
 I would like it to be wider and rounder - right now it is quite square.
 This is the third sweater I've ever made, so I don't really have all the fit and finishing tricks down yet.
 They get better every time, though.